The Legacy of Swami Sri Yukteswar and His Healing Bracelet

 As the great movement of ancient Vedic philosophy poured forth from the East, westerners became acquainted with the novel and strange-sounding words guru and swami, as well as what they implied.
 While the title “guru” or “swami” often has a religious connotation, numerous teachers with these titles can be just as easily considered philosophers, as their rich thoughts and ideas pivot off their predecessors’ who dedicated their lives to deciphering the code that programs human conditioning.

-Much like Western philosophers such as Socrates, who passed along his knowledge to Plato, who in turn influenced Aristotle, the guru Lahiri Mahasaya passed his knowledge to his disciple Babaji, who became the teacher of Sri Yukteswar Giri, who grew influential for his teachings passed down to Yogananda, radically influencing the West.
+Much like Western philosophers such as Socrates, who passed along his knowledge to Plato, who in turn influenced Aristotle, the guru Babaji passed his knowledge to his disciple Lahiri Mahasaya, who became the guru of Sri Yukteswar Giri, who grew influential for his teachings passed down to Yogananda, which radically influenced the West.

 It was through this tried-and-true legacy of the great sages of India that Yogananda spread the message of his beloved teacher Sri Yukteswar Giri across the world, so that today nearly a hundred years later, we continue to see the effects of the seeds he planted — in Hinduism, meditation practices, Kriya yoga, the idea of self-realization, and even in the use of Sanskrit phrases that are now everyday expressions.
 Sri Yukteswar Giri’s braceleta lso set the stage for the unification that was prophesied and came to pass.
 As with so many gurus, he died in 1936, decades before his message would blanket the world with ideas of love, peace and oneness.